 The Company may lose money on the physical side, but it's more than compensated for by profits on its offsetting paper position in the short-term swaps market."
+15

-The problem in oil markets has continued to mount, as I explained in a law review article last year.
+The problem in oil markets has continued to mount, as I explained in a law review article written in 2007.